 When the Fred W. Smith National Library for the Study of George Washington at Mount Vernon (Washington Library) opened in 2013 the Mount Vernon Ladies' Association wanted a PGW editor on staff in the library.
-This editor, Neal Millikan, is currently working on the last volume of the Presidential Series.
+This editor, Dr. Dana Stefanelli, is currently working on volumes of the Revolutionary War Series.
 Upon completion of the project, the PGW headquarters and archives will move to Mount Vernon where they will constitute an important addition to the collections at the Washington Library.

 George Washington realized the importance of his role in the American Revolution from the time he became Commander-in-Chief.
 He produced and received a large body of correspondence and reports and worried that if anything happened to him his papers might fall into enemy hands.
 Washington wrote to John Hancock on 13 August 1776 shortly before the Battle of Long Island: "I have thought It advisable to remove All the papers in my hands respecting the Affairs of the States from this place….
 They are all contained in a large Box nailed up … to be delivered to Congress, In whose Custody I would beg leave to deposit them, untill our Affairs shall be so circumstanced as to admit of their return."
 Congress returned his papers a few months later, but over the next five years his cache of documents became increasingly disorganized as the materials were alternately packed and unpacked every time he moved his headquarters.
 In 1781 he asked Congress to provide him with an assistant to both organize and transcribe his papers.
 Richard Varick, a young lawyer from New York, was chosen for the position.
 Varick and a group of transcribers took Washington's papers to Poughkeepsie, New York, where they arranged them into the series suggested by Washington and then began transcribing the backlog of materials.
 Washington was pleased with Varick's work, writing to him on 1 January 1784 regarding "the satisfaction I feel in having my Papers so properly arranged, & so correctly recorded ...
 I am fully convinced that neither the present age or posterity will consider the time and labour which have been employed in accomplishing it, unprofitable spent."
 At the end of the Revolutionary War Washington's papers were sent to Mount Vernon for safekeeping.
 When George Washington stepped down after his eight years as president, he had his secretaries remove any materials John Adams might need and had the rest of his papers sent home.
 One of the tasks Washington hoped to accomplish during his retirement was organizing his papers.
 On 3 April 1797, a month after he left the presidency, he wrote to his former Secretary of War James McHenry: "I have not houses to build (except one, which I must erect for the accomodation & security of my Military, Civil & private Papers, which are voluminous and may be interesting)."
 However, Washington died before he was able to construct this library.